jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 <http://gopher.lib.ncsu.edu> no longer seems to exist, so I don't know where they got that page.

-You can see the Ruby scripts I used for this output in [this gist](https://gist.github.com/4527250).
+## Double Checking in Web Data Commons

+While the Common Crawl URL index is useful if you need the whole page, in many cases just extracted embedded semantic markup may be enough.
+The [Web Data Commons](http://webdatacommons.org/), is already extracting Microdata and RDFa data, and makes indexes available, though it takes a bit more effort to parse through their indexes.
+(I'd like a service to query for an N-Quad context and get back all the related triples.
+Anyone know if there is already such a service?)
+They have a [helpful page on how to download the extracted data](http://webdatacommons.org/2012-08/stats/how_to_get_the_data.html) in whole or in part.

+The <http://d.lib.ncsu.edu/collections/> site publishes Microdata and Schema.org.
+Looking in the [Web Data Commons Microdata index](http://webdatacommons.org/downloads/2012-08/nquads/html-microdata.nq.index.gz) I found the [the nquad file with triples extracted from ncsu.edu pages](http://webdatacommons.org/downloads/2012-08/nquads/html-microdata-00337.nq.sort.gz).
+They list the same URLs as the Common Crawl URL index lists.
+This also leaves me to believe that these may be the only URLs in the Common Crawl index right now even though that index is incomplete.

 ## What can libraries and archives do with this?

-First, we need to figure out how to get our content crawled by the Common Crawl.
+First, how much of your content is in the Common Crawl corpus?
+I'd be interested in hearing what your results are like.

+We need to figure out how to get more cultural heritage content crawled by the Common Crawl.
+Without our stuff in the Common Crawl we are missing many opportunities to broaden the reach of our content.
+While my sites for rare and unique digital collections get most of their traffic from search engines, mainly Google, an increasing amount of traffic is due to referrals.
+Referrals, links from other sites, seem like the key for getting our stuff into the corpus.
+Efforts to [add links to library special or digital collections to appropriate articles](http://en.wikipedia.org/wiki/Wikipedia:WikiProject_Libraries) would seem to be a good starting point.
+Social sites are in the corpus and may also be a good way to get inbound links to our collections.
+There are 134,928+ Pinterest URLs in the Common Crawl index, and folks are actively pinning content from [d.lib.ncsu.edu](http://pinterest.com/source/d.lib.ncsu.edu/).
+Where else are crawlers following people who would make use of our content?

 Once more cultural heritage content is a part of the index, then there are all sorts of things we can begin to do.
+For web archiving projects it would be possible to begin with data in the corpus, potentially saving some expense.
+New targeted search engines (or [aggregations](http://jronallo.github.com/blog/code4lib-2012-lightning-talk-that-wasnt/)) can be created for different slices of content.
+Implement [Microdata](http://www.whatwg.org/specs/web-apps/current-work/multipage/microdata.html) (or [RDFa Lite](http://www.w3.org/TR/rdfa-lite/)) with [Schema.org](http://schema.org/) vocabularies and richer metadata can be extracted from your pages.
+This data can then save the time of the user in finding the content they really want.

+What are some other ways that libraries, archives, and museums might be able to use the Common Crawl?

+You can see the simple Ruby scripts I used for parsing the Common Crawl URL index out and the Web Data Commons Nquads in [this gist](https://gist.github.com/4527250).